pop/elijahcaine.me/content/housing/buying_a_house_02_show_me_the_money.rst

 Buying a House Part 2: Show Me The Money!
 =========================================

-:date: 2021-12-21
+:date: 2021-09-09
 :slug: buying-a-house-02-show-me-the-money
 :status: published
 :summary: Getting an offer accepted is half the battle!
 :tags: housing, life, HGTV

-*This is part 2 of a 4 part series on buying a home* Check out `part 1 <buying-a-house-01-lets-go-shopping>`_ for to start from the beginning.
+*This is part 2 of a 4 part series on buying a home*.
+*Check out part 1 for to start from the beginning*.

 In this post we will talk about everything that happens between getting an offer accepted on a house and your move-in day.
 How exciting!